August 18, 2022

 Finally, a dorsal view!
 This one's a male.

 Another male.
-If you compare their dots you'll see that their patterns are unique.
+Compare their spots and you'll see that their patterns are unique.

 Our third chrysalis turned out to be male as well.
 All three were in chrysalis form for nine days.